Energy in Ireland: Natural gas

 Since 1991 Ireland has imported natural gas by pipeline from the British National Transmission System in Scotland.
 This was from the Interconnector IC1 commissioned in 1991 and Interconnector IC2 commissioned in 2003.

-The import of gas from 1990 to 2019 is shown on the graph.
-Figures are in thousand tonnes of oil equivalent.

 Peat

 Ireland uses peat, a fuel composed of decayed plants and other organic matter which is usually found in swampy lowlands known as bogs, as energy which is not common in Europe.
 Peat in Ireland was historically used for two main purposes – to generate electricity and as a fuel for domestic heating.
 The raised bogs in Ireland are located mainly in the midlands.

 Bord na Móna is a commercial semi-state company that was established under the Turf Development Act 1946.
 The company was responsible for the mechanised harvesting of peat in Ireland.
 The National Parks and Wildlife Service (NPWS), under the remit of the Minister for Housing, Local Government and Heritage, deals with Special Areas of Conservation and Special Protection Areas under the Habitats Directive.
 Restrictions have been imposed on the harvesting of peat in certain areas under relevant designations.

 The West Offaly Power Station was refused permission to continue burning peat for electricity and closed in December 2020.

 Edenderry was the last power station to fired by peat in Ireland.
 Bord na Móna had been co-firing peat with biomass at Edenderry for more than 5 years but from 2023 it has been fired solely with biomass.